 Other Parties Might Be Responsible

-When it comes to truck accidents, the driver and the trucking company might not be the only at-fault parties.
-Sometimes, there are other people or entities at fault for what happened.
+The driver and the trucking company might not be the only at-fault parties when it comes to truck accidents.
 The responsible parties might include:

 - The owner of the truck if they failed to keep up with maintenance or inspection of the vehicle